Promptly-Technologies-LLC/dir-diary/README.md

 - [ ] Add project-level tech stack summarization
 - [ ] Add module-level generation of usage instructions
-- [ ] Add support for LLMs other than OpenAI's
+- [ ] Add support for LLMs other than OpenAI's chat models